 However, once your community grows above a certain point, it will be impossible to rely only on your memory to make such meaningful introductions.
 So how do you keep up?

-Regardless if you’re using a coworking CRM, a spreadsheet or some kind of dedicated tool for the purpose, you’ll need a way to keep track of all member information and make it easily accessible.
-You can also come up with some sort of tagging mechanism to easily source the information you need to bring value.
+Regardless if you’re using a coworking CRM, a spreadsheet or some kind of dedicated tool for the purpose, you’ll need a way to keep track of all essential information and make it easily accessible.
+You can also come up with some sort of tagging mechanism to easily source the information you need.

 Set up an online community